lavanya-sethuraman/Pro5-Solutions/README.md

 ### About the App
 A Project Management Tool.
 Project manager signs-up new or logs-in into existing account to create new projects.
-Once the project is created, he can manage the projects (Add new, Update existing, Delete) the projects.
+Once the project is created, he can manage(Add new, Update existing, Delete) the projects.
 Individual project status can be checked.
-New tasks can be added,updated or deleted.
+New tasks can be added or marked done.

 ### Features